medo64/Medo.Uuid7/README-EFCore.md

   characteristics over UUID versions 1 or 6.
 The inclusion of the timestamp ensures a high level of uniqueness, minimizing the chances of collisions across different systems or instances.
+* Unlike System.Guid in .NET 9, implements monotonicity counter and not just random bits (helps with ordered inserts into database).
+* Optimized for high performance UUID version 7 creation.
+* Minimum memory allocations for most common use cases.
 * Multiple string representations: In addition to the standard UUID string formatting, library also offers ID22 and ID25 string conversions.
 * Wide compatibility: Support for .NET Standard 2.0 makes this library